The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proof of Lemma 1.1

-If $Cl(U)$ is an annulus, then take an arc $\ell$ connecting a point $p$ in $C$ and a point in $\partial D^2$ with $\ell \cap C=p$, and apply the chart $\Gamma$ by a DH-trick for each edge of ${\rm Main}(\Gamma)$ intersecting $\ell$ one by one from the outside.
-Then the hoop $C$ is modified to a hoop bounding a disk with at least one white vertex and with at most one crossing.
-Similarly we can find an NS-tangle.
-This contradicts Lemma~\ref{LemNS-Tangle}. \end{Proof}
+{\bf Case 2}.
+If $Cl(U)$ is an annulus, then by applying DH-tricks along a simple arc $\ell$ connecting a point $p$ in $C$ and a point in $\partial N-\partial D^2$ with $\ell \cap C=p$, we can assume that the hoop $C$ bounds a disk with at least one white vertex and with at most one crossing.
+Thus we can find an NS-tangle by the same way as the one of Case 1.
+This contradicts Lemma~\ref{LemNS-Tangle}. \end{proof}